 BSAUEEE - B.S.
 Abdur Rahman University Engineering Entrance Exam Exam Pattern

-The question paper will contain MCQ type questions.
+- The question paper will contain objective type questions.

 How to prepare